-So, You Want to be a stay at home transcriptionist?
+So, do you want to be a stay at home transcriptionist?
 Great!
 But I have to warn you, jumping head first in the world of transcribing isn’t an easy undertaking.
-So many people every day are looking for jobs that have flexibility and earning potential.
+So many people every day are looking for jobs that have the flexibility and earning potential.

 These job seekers often can get lost in the shuffle without proper research or practice.
 So many people think that they can be a transcriptionist but usually, aren’t suited for the job.

 Okay, so you’re all primed and ready to learn about the arcane transformation into a transcriptionist.
 Just wait a bit before you sprint to the job boards and draw up your business cards.
 Let’s talk about what transcriptionists are and some of the expectations of their role.